Apex Use of Salesforce Function

 Why is this an issue?

-The Function.invoke() method was used to call Salesforce Functions, a feature that has been retired.
+The Function.get() and Function.invoke() methods were used to retrieve and call Salesforce Functions, a feature that has been retired.
 Salesforce Functions allowed you to run custom code in elastic compute environments, but this service was discontinued.

-Code that calls Function.invoke() will fail at runtime since the underlying service no longer exists.
+Code that calls Function.get() or Function.invoke() will fail at runtime since the underlying service no longer exists.
 You need to migrate this functionality to an alternative approach.

 Examples